RightbrainAI/github-action-tasks/README.md

 generate structured, configurable outputs, tailored to the developer’s specific requirements.

-You can read more about Rightbrain AI Tasks over at the [docs](https://docs.rightbrain.ai).
+You can read more about Rightbrain AI Tasks over on the [docs](https://docs.rightbrain.ai).

 This GitHub Action allows you to run your